Tag Archives: corruption

 (Draft under work.)
 The year 2005 was a significant event in the history of India, as it saw the introduction of bill for Right to Information.
-Under this act any person could request data from government departments pertaining … Continue reading
+Under this act any person could request data from government departments pertaining to issues … Continue reading

 What you see above is one of the most expensive real estate structures in the world.
 This is Antilla, the billion dollar building.
 Apparently the owner of the building Mukesh Ambani spend over 4000 crore rupees on the building.
 The … Continue reading